paulmdorr/TrelloReport/README.md

 # Umami Happy Report

-Report tool to get a list of the actions executed on Trello board's cards during a period of time, made by [Umami Collective](www.umamicollective.com)
+Report tool to get a list of the actions executed on Trello board's cards during a period of time, made by Paul M Dorr for [Umami Collective](www.umamicollective.com)

 ### Prerequisities